jvmiert/visage/readme.md

 ## Approach

+The old approach works well expect for one fatal flaw.
+The flaw is that it seems to be impossible to trigger an ICE restart.
+This is needed in order to reconnect to a room in case of a connect loss or refresh.
+Right now we browser only makes an answer and the SFU/server makes an offer.
+We need to switch this around.

+In order to switch this around we need to change our architecture.
+Right now the server offer and candidate is make during the room creation process.
+This needs to be moved to the joining process.

+The new way will:

+-   The room creation will only make the room information in Redis
+    -   Generate unique room id
+    -   Assign the host
+-   The joining will have to allow server offer and initial candidate exchange
+-   Change the Redis room info structure

+# Old approach:

 Pion server creates a PeerConnection and creates and offer for this peer.
 This PeerConnection needs to be retrievable by a session identification so its state can be updated.
 Idealy, all the ICE candidates for the server-side can be generated together with the offer and shared at the same time to the answering peer (browser).
 The answer peer then submits ICE candidates back to the Pion server.

 I want to create 2 separate processes.
 One for the http backend and one for the WS/WebRTC backend.
 Both processes communicate with each other through Redis pub/sub.
 The https backend will create a room and store this information in Redis.
 The client then connects to the Websocket backend and starts the signalling process.
 Candidates from the browser and answers can be sent through POST requests.
 These POST requests can be received by the backend and relayed over Redis pub/sub to the SFU.

 -   How can we run Redis Pub/Sub within Pion's concurrency? -> it's simple, use a channel that gives you answers
 -   How many candidates does Pion server create if we set SetNAT1To1IPs? -> just a single one
 -   Can we transmit candidates together with offer for the server?

 ## Learnings

 -   TURN is used to establish a connection between 2 parties by figuring out what public facing IP to use.
 -   ICE is a protocol that enables 2 parties to message with each other
 -   We should use the ICE password ("ice-pwd") as a way to authenticate joining a meeting (call join backend -> return ice-pwd -> establish ICE)

 # How webrtc works